-Although Wicksell was more concerned about explaining changes in prices caused by the the divergence of the general profit rate, the rate of return of an entrepreneurial activity in relation to the bank rate of interest or the charge for business credit, I look at it as a very good explanation for why an economy experiences a boom and bust cycle or recession.
+Although Wicksell was more concerned about explaining changes in prices caused by the divergence of the general profit rate, the rate of return of an entrepreneurial activity in relation to the bank rate of interest or the charge for business credit, I look at it as a very good explanation for why an economy experiences a boom and bust cycle of recession.
 His economic theory was a framework for modern business cycle theory.

-If I were to choose one explanation for why we are in the great recession, I would nominate, the monetary shocks cause disequilibrium in the real sector.
+If I were to choose one explanation for why we are in a great recession, I would nominate, the monetary shocks cause disequilibrium in the real sector.
 That is the Federal reserve lowing the rate of interest so low, that the economy bubbled and burst.
 When the Fed and Fiscal action tried to inflate the balloon again, with similar measures, it would not inflate because there was a hole in the balloon.

 Enter Wicksell’s theory with rational expectations.
-If you extend Wicksell’s theory of prices to expectations of the marginal productivity of capital, that is the the expected profit rate, rather than an observed profit rate, then entrepreneurs do not want to expand based on uncertainty of profit in the future.
+If you extend Wicksell’s theory of prices to expectations of the marginal productivity of capital, that is the expected profit rate, rather than an observed profit rate, then entrepreneurs do not want to expand based on the uncertainty of profit in the future.
 The more uncertainty there is it has a dampening effect on profit.

 For example in simplified terms, if there is a current 10% profit on capital, and interest rates are 5% you would think there might be growth.
 You could borrow at 5% and earn 10%.
 Yet investors are leery and do not go to the bank to take a loan.
 Why?